rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 ## Rails N + 2 queries

-We usually try to solve performance problems by using `#includes` to get rid of N + 1 queries but this doesn't always get rid of those extra queries; in fact it can even create more queries under some circumstances.
+We usually try to solve performance problems by using `#includes` to get rid of N + 1 queries but this doesn't always get rid of them; in fact it can even create more queries under some circumstances.
 This post shows some examples of when that happens and how to deal with it.

 ![Forest with bridge](images/forest_bridge.jpg)